mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 Successfully obtaining a ship from a patron will largely be determined by the Charisma of those seeking to acquire the vessel.
 The diffi culty of this will depend on the value of the ship and the type of deal negotiated but it will usually be a Diffi cult task.
 Referees can apply DMs accordingly with the negotiating skills of the characters involved.
 If a ship is provided, it usually remains the property of the patron until it has been paid off in value or by services.

-Ship shares obtained during character creation can also be used to put towards a ship, in the form of contacts, savings, favours or money owed to the character.
+Ship shares obtained during character creation can also be used to put towards a ship, in the form of contacts, savings, favors or money owed to the character.
 Vargr ship shares rarely represent credit rating or similar fi nance options.

 Alternatively, characters can always attempt to steal or hijack a ship but such methods could well have consequences at a later date when the owner or captain fi nally tracks them down.
 Characters with a high Charisma can also try to convince a captain of lower Charisma to follow their leadership but such an endeavor will require outstanding skills of negotiation, persuasion and leadership.